The Esteemed Gentleman Articles

 What is customary in one culture may be disrespectful in another; tipping at a restaurant in Japan or blowing your nose in public in Saudi Arabia are considered disrespectful.
 In north American culture, they are not.

 Unlike basic manners, how closely the rules of etiquette are followed can vary depending on the formality of the event.
 Social cues, customs, and guidelines should all be taken into consideration if you want to practice good etiquette.
-You'd be forgiven for using your salad fork as your table fork at many casual restaurants, but it could be considered disrespectful at a formal dinner event.

 Practicing good manners and etiquette has abundant benefits.
 Your friends, family, and other peers will respect you more and will speak highly of you even when you aren't around.
 They will look up to you as a genuinely kind, caring person.